tcarleton/stagg/README.md

 regions, with the capability to weight gridded climate values based on non-climate datasets, such as population and cropland.

-In automating these critical components, the stagg package enables computationally efficient, simple, and generalizable preparation of climate data for downstream use in statistical analyses.
+In automating these critical components, the `stagg` package enables computationally efficient, simple, and generalizable preparation of ERA5 climate data for downstream use in statistical analyses.

 ## Workflow